MegEngine/MegEngine/scripts/cmake-build/BUILD_README.md

     3: brew install python python3 swig coreutils
     4: install at least xcode command line tool: https://developer.apple.com/xcode/
     5: about cuda: we do not support CUDA on macos
+    6: python3 -m pip install numpy (if u want to build with training mode or build python whl)
     ```
 ### cross build for arm-android
     now we support windows/linux/macos cross build to arm-android